This is pioneering rocker Cidny Bullens’s ninth album. But his first as a man.

 Billie Jean King, the tennis legend and social justice advocate, met Bullens through John in 1976.
 She loved hanging out with her.
 She hated watching her struggle and turn to alcohol.

 “This is the challenge the young people don’t understand about sexuality in the 1970s and before,’ says King.
 “It was a no-no to even think what Cindy was feeling, and it wasn’t right and yet it was right because that’s who her authentic self is.
 A lot of us denied our authenticity because it caused a lot of pain to be authentic.
-She was feeling like she’s a girl in a boy’s body.
+She was feeling like she’s a boy in a girl’s body.
 That is turmoil.”

 Bullens stopped drinking.
 But by the early ’80s, after two failed albums, she felt worn out and frustrated.
-She had two daughters — Reid in 1982, Jesse in 1985 — and settled in Westport, Conn.
-Crew and Bullens were close friends in a monogamous marriage, but their relationship wasn’t easy.
+She had two daughters — Reid in 1982, Jessie in 1985 — and settled in Westport, Conn.
+Crewe and Bullens were close friends in a monogamous marriage, but their relationship wasn’t easy.
 Crewe was gay.
 Bullens felt trapped behind the wheel of a minivan.

 “On the one hand, she loved being a mother,” says Crewe.
 “On the other hand, she was in agony about not being who she wanted to be.
 And while I knew that Cindy had an identity confusion, it was never explicit or vocalized as ‘this is my problem, this is my issue, this is my pain.’
 It was only much later that she started to really honor this self-identity.”

-“We were never enough,” says Reid Bullens Crewe, who is now 38 and admits she has gone from encouraging to conflicted about her mother’s transformation.
+“We were never enough,” says Reid Bullens Crewe, who is now 38 and admits she has gone from encouraging to conflicted about her mother’s transition.
 “That has been the underlying issue of our relationship.
 When she’s with us, she’s very maternal, but as soon as she’s out the door, she’s focused on Cid.
 That tenacity of ‘I’m going to make it.’
 That’s been the hardest thing as a daughter to deal with.
 That drive that she has to be something.”

-In 1995, Jesse was diagnosed with Hodgkin’s disease at age 10.
-She died a year later, and Crewe and Bullens divorced five years after that.
+In 1995, Jessie was diagnosed with Hodgkin’s disease at age 10.
+She died three months later, and Crewe and Bullens divorced five years after that.
 The grief sparked a creative burst that led to Bullens making the album he considers his legacy, 1999’s “Somewhere Between Heaven and Earth.”
 Goldberg’s Artemis released the heartbreaking record to critical acclaim.

 “I don’t know how Cindy was able to write those songs, but they’re honest and they’re very real,” says producer Ray Kennedy, who met Bullens soon after and would go on to work with her.